indiana12/Mission-values/Life-Systems/03-Ideas/Jarvis Agent.md

 - Constraint tags such as `#low-budget`, `#no-code`, or `#available-weekend` to tailor output.

 ## Core Workflows
-1. **Daily Idea Sprint** – Review the latest captures, combine at least two signals, and produce 3–5 concepts ranked by feasibility, scalability, and excitement.
+1. **Daily Idea Sprint** – Review the latest captures, combine at least two signals, and produce 3–5 concepts ranked by feasibility, sustainability impact, and scalability.
 2. **Feasibility Filter** – Stress-test a concept by listing success conditions, resource needs, and earliest validation steps.
-3. **Scalable Angle** – Suggest leverage points (automation, partnerships, licensing) that expand the upside.
+3. **Scalable Angle** – Suggest leverage points (automation, partnerships, licensing) that expand the upside; populate the Scalability Map section of each note.
 4. **Next-Step Blueprint** – Output a 1–2 step experiment plan with success metrics and a follow-up reminder.

 ## Daily Journal Routine
-1. Duplicate either the [[Life-Systems/03-Ideas/Journal/Jarvis Idea Journal Template|Idea Journal Template]] for captures or the [[Life-Systems/03-Ideas/Journal/Jarvis Daily Idea Template|Jarvis Daily Idea Template]] for daily business concepts.
+1. Duplicate either the [[Life-Systems/03-Ideas/Journal/Jarvis Idea Journal Template|Idea Journal Template]] for captures or the [[Life-Systems/03-Ideas/Journal/Jarvis Daily Idea Template|Jarvis Daily Idea Template]] for daily business concepts (now includes Opportunity Matrix, Sustainability & ESG, and Scalability Map sections).
 2. Fill the **Observations & Sparks** section with raw notes from the field.
 3. Prompt Jarvis: “Jarvis, run the Daily Idea Sprint using today’s observations (paste bullet list).”
 4. Paste Jarvis’s response into **Jarvis Synthesis**, editing for clarity.